osrm/aggregata/02_GPT2Earn_Reward.md

 After installing Aggregata, you can click `Reward` to obtain and copy your invite code.

 - For each successful download through your invite code, you will receive 10% of the referred user's claimed points in perpetuity.
-- The person using your code will also receive additional 10% points as they use and claim.
+- The person using your code will also receive an additional 10% points as they use and claim.
 This reward is ongoing and will not expire.

 **Referral history and bonus rewards will be updated to show in later releases.**